FaVIQ: FAct Verification from Information-seeking Questions: Related Work

-Prior work has investigated converting the QA task into entailment or fact verification tasks~\citep{demszky2018transforming,jiang2020hover,pan-etal-2021-Zero-shot-FV,chen2021can}.
-Similar to ours, they use the correct and incorrect answers to the questions and transform them into claims.
-However, they make use of synthetic or annotated questions\footnote{ Annotated questions are simulated by crowdworkers given the evidence text and the answer, having largely different distributions from information-seeking questions~\citep{lee2019latent,gardner2019question}. } and use incorrect answers written by crowdworkers or predicted by the model.
-We instead use questions posed by real users to reflect confusions that naturally occur while seeking information.
+\paragraph{QA to Verification Task} Prior work has also used QA data to create entailment or fact verification benchmarks.
+Most make use of synthetic or annotated questions~\citep{demszky2018transforming,jiang2020hover,pan-etal-2021-Zero-shot-FV,chen2021can}\footnote{ Annotated questions are simulated by crowdworkers given the evidence text and the answer, having largely different distributions from information-seeking questions~\citep{lee2019latent,gardner2019question}. } while we use questions posed by real users to reflect confusions that naturally occur while seeking information. \citet{thorne2021boolq} use information-seeking questions, by converting yes/no questions to \true/\false\ claims, but at a small scale and with unambiguous questions.
+Instead, our work uses large-scale information-seeking questions (with no restriction in answers) to claims.
+We are also unique in using highly ambiguous QA pairs to obtain claims that are more challenging to verify and have significantly fewer lexical cues (quantitative comparisons in Section~\ref{subsec:data-analysis}).